 The executive decision maker of our company reviews operating results, assesses performance and makes decisions on a "significant market" basis.
 Our management views each of our properties as an operating segment.
 Operating segments are aggregated based on their similar economic characteristics, types of customers, types of services and products provided, the regulatory environments in which they operate, and their management and reporting structure.
 Prior to our acquisition of Isle, our principal operating activities occurred in three geographic regions: Nevada, Louisiana and parts of the eastern United States.
 Following the Isle Acquisition, the Company's principal operating activities occurred in four geographic regions and reportable segments: West, Midwest, South and East.
 Following the Tropicana Acquisition and Elgin Acquisition, an additional segment, Central, was added increasing our reportable segments to five.
-The five segments are summarized as follows:
+See Notes 1 and 16 for a summary of these segments.